stevewpalmer/jcom/calclib/calculate.md

 and thus all three cells will need to be recalculated if A2 changes.
 A key aspect of the graph is that the order of calculation matters.
 Cell C1 needs to be calculated first, followed by C2 and then C3 in that order.
-This is achieved by following the edges from A2 to C1, then C2 and C3 in that order.
+This is achieved by following the edges from A2 to C1, then C1 to C2 and C2 to C3.

+### Updating The Graph

+There are two main operations on the spreadsheets that will require changes to the graph.

+1. Changing a cell, including editing, adding or removing a formula.
+2. Adding or removing rows and columns.

+Changing a cell necessitates removing all existing dependencies from the cell and thus removal of all edges leading out from the graph node for that cell and cells leading in.
+However, we do not remove the dependent cell as another cell can still be dependent on the value of that cell even if it is no longer a formula or is blank.